-Targeting the 25 major sectors of development, Indian government holds aims at utilizing the abundant population of our nation, as an asset, harvesting employment opportunities for all.
-The major concern is to empower and employ poor people, who are not presently able to afford even the basic amenities of life, and to provide quality infrastructure in every state.
-The cultural, economic, and natural potency of the nation is set to be engaged, by increasing the shares of investing companies, both multi-national and national.
+Targeting the 25 major sectors of development, Indian government holds aims at utilising the abundant population of our nation, as an asset, harvesting employment opportunities for all.
+The major concern is to empower and employ poor people, who are not presently able to afford even the basic amenities of life and to provide quality infrastructure in every state.
+The cultural, economic, and natural potency of the nation is set to be engaged, by increasing the shares of investing companies, both multinational and national.
 This will be directly proportional to increase in income, hence the living standards of the 1.5 billion citizens.
 With the firearm all loaded, Namo government has preyed on the ground issues of the country:

 - To provide employment by alleviating job opportunities

 - To foster innovations and encourage entrepreneur potentials

 - To facilitate access to latest technology to creating transparency regarding the government policies

 - To make India an economically independent nation